LanternD/en.dlyang.me/_posts/2018-06-27-zotero-configuration.md

 # Goal

 Zotero is a well-known free document organization software.
 It is powerful and easy to use.
-This post proposes some method to augments its ability to share documents between multiple computers.
+This post proposes some methods to augment its ability to share documents between multiple computers.

 The goal is like this: in computer A, I save a PDF document from an online archive database, such as ACM Digital Library, IEEE Xplore, ArXiv, via the Google Chrome Zotero Connector extension.
 Then:

 -   The item appears in the Zotero library, with a linked attachment.
 -   The link points to a file location on the disk.
 -   The actual PDF documents are synchronized via Dropbox among multiple computers.
 -   The Zotero database is synchronized via your personal Zotero profile.
+The size is about 50-100 MB.
+Zotero offers free synchronization of the personal profile.

 In this way, the documents appears in another computer immediately, safe and sound.

 # Prerequisite

 -   [Zotero software](https://www.zotero.org/download/){:target="\_blank"}
--   [Zotero Connector](https://chrome.google.com/webstore/detail/ekhagklcjbdpajgpjgmbionohlpdbjgc){:target="\_blank"} (Google Chrome Extension)
+-   [Zotero Connector](https://chrome.google.com/webstore/detail/ekhagklcjbdpajgpjgmbionohlpdbjgc){:target="\_blank"} (Google Chrome Extension, also available for Firefox)
 -   [ZotFile](http://zotfile.com/){:target="\_blank"} (A Zotero plugin)
 -   Dropbox, with sufficient storage space (Google Drive may do the work as well, but I prefer Dropbox on Linux)